 - Interest income.

-- Return of your adjusted basis in the property.
+- Return of your adjusted basis in the propertv.

 - · Gain on the sale.

-In each year you receive a payment, you must include the interest part in income, as well as the part that is your gain on the sale.
+In each year you receive a payment, you must include in income both the interest part and the part that is your gain on the sale.
 You do not include in income the part that is the return of your basis in the property.
-Basis is the amount of your investment in the property for tax purposes.
+Basis is the amount of your investment in the property for installment sale purposes.